Azure/azure-osconfig/docs/architecture.md

 The MIM assumes a declarative style of communication between the upper layer and the module, where the desired and reported configuration of the device is communicated in bulk, not a procedural style with multi-step negotiation.

 For more information about the MIM see the [OSConfig Management Modules](modules.md) specification.

-## 5.3.
-Orchestrator Module

-In general, we can adapt OSConfig Management Modules to Azure Policy and Machine Configuration by flattening their MIMs (all simple objects, one simple type setting per object) and matching desired with reported.

-A new kind of OSConfig Management Module can be added: an Orchestrator Module loads other modules and execute combination of standard OSConfig module scenarios, without dealing itself with any direct OS configuration.
-There can be one or multiple Orchestrator Modules, each one of them using a different combination of standard modules, and/or using same modules but in different ways.
-The power of Orchestrator Modules is that they can wrap more complex scenarios in simple MIM models and thus work better with Azure Policy.

 # 6. OSConfig Universal Native Resource Provider (NRP)